 ACA 15-4-2306 provides a tax credit for those taxpayers who contribute to the "Public Roads Incentive Fund" for the improvement of public roads.
-The credit is limited to 33% of the total contributions made to the fund and in any tax year is limited to 50% of the Arkansas tax liability after all other credits have been taken.
-This credit is available for tax years beginning on or after January 1, 1999.
+The credit is limited to 33% of the total contributions made to the fund and in any tax year is limited to 50% of the net Arkansas tax liability after all other credits have been taken.
+The credit is available for tax years beginning on or after January 1,1999.

 Any unused credit can be carried forward for the next 3 succeeding tax years or until the credit is exhausted, whichever occurs first.
 This program is administered by the Arkansas Department of Economic Development.

-15. Low Income Housing Credit
+14. Low Income Housing Credit

 ACA 26-51-1702 provides an income tax credit for a taxpayer owning an interest in a qualified low income building which is approved through the Arkansas Development Finance Authority.
 The tax credit is computed by multiplying the Federal Low Income Housing Tax Credit for the qualified project by 20%.
 The credit may not exceed the income tax otherwise due.
+The tax credits allocated to the taxpayer shall be allocated to each shareholder.

 Any unused credit may be carried forward for the next 5 succeeding tax years or until exhausted, whichever comes first.

-16. Purchase of Equity in a Capital Development Company
+15. Purchase of Equity in a Capital Development Company

-ACA 15-4-1026 allows the original purchaser of an equity interest in a Capital Development Company an income tax credit equal to 33% of the actual purchase price, limited to 50% of the net income tax liability.
+ACA 15-4-1026 allows the original purchaser of an equity interest in a Capital Development Company for tax years 2003-2015, an income tax credit equal to 33.3% of the actual purchase price, limited to 50% of the net Arkansas income tax liability.

 Any unused credit may be carried forward for the next 3 succeeding tax years or until exhausted, whichever occurs first.
-No credit will be allowed for any tax year ending after December 31, 2019.
+No credit will be allowed for any tax year ending after December 31, 2021.

-17. Affordable Neighborhood Housing Credit
+16. Affordable Neighborhood Housing Credit

 ACA 15-5-1301 et seq. provides an income tax credit for any business firm engaged in providing affordable housing which is approved through the Arkansas Development Finance Authority.
 The tax credit is limited to 30% of the total amount invested in affordable housing assistance activities.
 The credit may not exceed the income tax otherwise due.

 Any unused credit may be carried forward for the next 5 succeeding tax years or until exhausted, whichever occurs first.